solana-nft-programs/staking-ui/README.md

 ## Deployment and Beyond

-Now that you've made and deployed your Cardinal stake pool, you can either stick with Cardinal's UX for the stake pool experience or build your own.
+Now that you've made and deployed your  stake pool, you can either stick with 's UX for the stake pool experience or build your own.

 Simply modify `pages/[stakePoolId]/index.tsx` with your own react styling, and host the stake pool on your own domain.